maxinetamas/InformationRetrieval/README.md

 ## Submitted Files
 - `query_expansion.py` - Main Python script implementing query expansion
-- `config.json` - Configuration file storing API keys and search engine ID
+- `rocchio.py` - Implementation of the Rocchio Algorithm
 - `requirements.txt` - List of required Python libraries
 - `README.md` - This documentation file
-- `results.txt` - Transcript of program runs on test cases
+- `proj1-stop.txt` - List of all of our stop words

 ## How to Run the Program
 This project is designed to run on a Google Cloud VM configured as per the provided setup instructions.